Pebbles (musician)

-Perri Arlette Reid (née McKissack; August 29, 1964), known professionally as the recording artist Pebbles, is an American singer-songwriter, businesswoman, record producer, and music executive.
-Reid is known for her hit songs during the late 1980s and early 1990s such as "Girlfriend" (1987), "Mercedes Boy" (1988), "Giving You the Benefit" (1990), "Love Makes Things Happen", (1990), and "Backyard" (1991).
-In addition to a recording career, Reid helped develop the successful contemporary R&B group TLC.
-She is now an Atlanta-based minister, known as "Sister Perri".
+Perri Arlette Reid (née McKissack; August 29, 1964), known professionally as Pebbles, is an American singer, songwriter, businesswoman, pastor, record producer, and music executive.
+She is known for her hits during the late 1980s and early 1990s such as "Girlfriend" (1987), "Mercedes Boy" (1988), "Giving You the Benefit" (1990), "Love Makes Things Happen" (1990) and "Backyard" (1991).
+In addition to a recording career, Reid helped develop the contemporary R&B group TLC.
+She is now an Atlanta-based minister, known as Sister Perri.

 Early life

-Reid was born Perri Arlette McKissack on August 29, 1964, one of four siblings to two mixed African-American parents.
+Reid was born Perri Arlette McKissack on August 29, 1964, one of four siblings to two parents of mixed European-American/African-American ancestry.
 Reid's parents divorced when she was around six years old.
 Her mother raised Reid and her siblings on the income of a waitress and housekeeper.

 Career

-Reid got her start at age sixteen in 1980 as a backing vocalist for the percussionist/band leader Bill Summers and the funk band Con Funk Shun.
+Reid got her start at age 16 in 1980 as a backing vocalist for the percussionist/band leader Bill Summers and the funk band Con Funk Shun.
 Reid co-wrote one of Con Funk Shun's singles, "Body Lovers".
 A local musician gave Reid a production deal which fell through several months later when she became pregnant with her daughter.
 While working at an Oakland, California, real estate office she met contractor George L. Smith, who she later married.
 Smith bankrolled Pebbles with $80,000 for a demo tape and video for "Mercedes Boy".
 The demo and video led to a contract with MCA.
-She recorded several hit singles on her own during the late 1980s and early 1990s, including "Girlfriend", "Mercedes Boy", "Giving You the Benefit", "Love Makes Things Happen", and "Backyard".
-Reid's cousin is R&B singer Cherrelle who was featured, along with Johnny Gill, on her 1991 hit song, "Always".